joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

   - `entitiesReducer` will mutate our app's state as it fetches and displays entities (e.g., `Property`s or `Room`s) from the API
   - `rootSaga` will be our base saga, which for now, simply defines what should happen when a route changes
   - `apolloClient` is an Apollo [Client](http://dev.apollodata.com/core/apollo-client-api.html#apollo-client) object; we're using it as our API proxy, but the only reason we need to import now is to integrate it with our Redux store by calling its `.reducer()` function
-  - `routes` is imported from a `./Routes.js` file we will create soon.
+  - `routes` is imported from a `./Routes.js` file we will soon create.
 It defines each route and the saga that needs to be executed upon navigating to that route
 - We initialize our `redux-little-router` with our `routes` object.
 - We configure our Redux store to hold a state object that has three properties: `app`, `router`, `apollo`.
 We'll mainly concern ourselves with `app`, because `router` and `apollo` are used by our router and API.
 We're running the Redux middlewares for `redux-little-router` and `redux-saga`.
 We're also telling Redux to use the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) extension, if available.
 We then kick off the `rootSaga` (which simply listens for route-change events and runs the appropriate saga for the new route).
 - The next part is familiar, just rendering the `App` component and setting up hot-reloading.